tidepool-org/blip/README.md

 Keep styles in the same folder as the component, and import them in the main `app/style.less` stylesheet.

+If using class names to select elements from JavaScript (for tests, or using jQuery), prefix them with `js-`.
+That way style changes and script changes can be done more independently.

 ### JSHint

 In a separate terminal, you can watch and lint JS files with: